tweedegolf/tweedegolf.github.io/README.md

 ## Serving the website locally with Bower and Bundle

 To serve this website locally, install [bower](http://bower.io/) and [bundler](http://bundler.io/) and run the following sequence of commands in the project root:

     bower install
     bundle install
     bundle exec jekyll serve --watch --incremental --drafts

 (Or `sudo bower install --allow-root` if your OS is feeling particularly rebellious today.)

 The website is served on `http://localhost:4000`.

-### Updates
+## Frontend updates

+If you want to make styling changes you'll need Sass and compile styles
+manually:

+    sass sass/main.scss assets/css/main.css

+Jekyll does have its own Sass support, but GitHub Pages runs in safe mode and won't allow multiple Sass load paths, making it impossible to include Bootstrap.

-To install updates to [bootstrap](http://getbootstrap.com/) or [fontawesome](http://fortawesome.github.io/Font-Awesome/), update the `.bowerrc` file and run:
+To install new frontend assets, update the `.bowerrc` file and run:

     bower update

-To install the new fontawesome fonts run:
+To use new assets, copy them manually to the assets folder, e.g.:

-    cp -r vendor/fontawesome/fonts/ fonts
+    cp -r vendor/fontawesome/fonts/ assets/fonts